guibressan/p2p-messenger/README.md

 # p2p-messenger

-Um messenger peer-to-peer escrito em Rust Lang
+A peer to peer messenger written with Rust Lang

-Comunicação entre os nós via TOR e trocas de dados criptografados com RSA.
+Communication between nodes through TOR and RSA encrypted messages.